 - A clear breakdown of the value of goods (in order to calculate any duties).

-- Whether goods are correctly labeled and packaged according to the regulations for their category.
+- Whether goods are correctly labelled and packaged according to the regulations for their category.

 - Whether the numbers of goods match up with what has been invoiced (in case you’re trying to sneak in extras without paying duty).